This information regarding cervical screening applies to all people with a cervix (regardless of their gender identity).

 Cervical screening is also commonly known as a “Pap smear” or “smear test” but is now called cervical screening.

-From the age of 20 all women are encouraged to receive regular cervical screening, the main focus of the HPV screening programme is to pick up on the increased risk of developing cervical cancer well before any actual danger manifests.
+From the age of 25, regular cervical screening is encouraged.
+The main focus of the HPV screening programme is to pick up on the increased risk of developing cervical cancer well before any actual danger manifests.

-The primary function of cervical screening is to detect pre-cancerous cell changes of the cervix – not to test for an HPV infection.
+The primary function of cervical screening is to detect cell changes – not to test for an HPV infection.

 Changes to cells in the cervix happen very slowly – so by having regular cervical screening, any abnormal cells will be found and treated long before they become cancer.